Research Snapshot

 - Model agreement: moderate

-The important point is that cotton has moved from a commodity-only signal into a supply-chain read-through.
+The important point is that cotton has moved from a commodity-only indicator into a supply-chain read-through.
 If yarn and textile routing are changing, the impact can show up in apparel margins before it looks obvious in broad inflation data.

 Why this matters